carpentries-incubator/blogging-with-hugo-and-github-pages/_episodes/05-add-blog-content.md

 So let's experiment by adding a tweet to our blog post.

 Here is a tweet claiming how cool HelmUpgradeBot is: <https://twitter.com/drsarahlgibson/status/1390312389346828291>.
-All we need to embed this tweet into our blog post is the tweet ID, or the **numeric** part of the tweet URL.
+All we need to embed this tweet into our blog post is the tweet ID (the **numeric** part of the tweet URL) and the user who tweeted it.

 | ![tweet_id](../fig/tweet_id.png) |
 | :---: |